- <div style="background-image:url(/live/image/gid/74/width/1600/height/300/crop/1/30080_summer.rev.1452186498.jpg)"/>

 Lake Forest College’s small class size means you are never a number, a cell in a spreadsheet, or lost in the back of a cavernous lecture hall.
 Most classes meet three hours a day, four days a week, either in the mornings or in the afternoons, leaving time to read and study, complete homework, and make the most of your summer.

-Prerequisites?
-Don’t worry.
 Our Summer Session courses do not have pre-requisites.
-All courses are open to both Lake Forest College students and other visitors.
+All courses are open to both Lake Forest College students, high school students, and community members.
 Check out the calendar.

 - May Term: May 15 - June 8